agalzh/monte-carlo-randwalk/README.md

 ## Notes

 * The walkers always start at the center to make the comparison fair.
-* The simulation only marks **endpoints**, not the full path, to mimic roulette-style “final pocket” outcomes.
+* The simulation only marks **endpoints**, not the full path, to mimic roulette-style“final pocket”outcomes.
-* The bad RNG uses a classic LCG with weak low bits — this reproduces the exact kind of flaws seen in outdated or poorly designed random systems.
+* The bad RNG uses a classic LCG with weak low bits, this reproduces the exact kind of flaws seen in outdated or poorly designed random systems.
-* Even tiny imperfections (in RNGs or physical machines) become obvious when repeated thousands of times — patterns always expose bias.
+* Even tiny imperfections (in RNGs or physical machines) become obvious when repeated thousands of times, patterns always expose bias.
 * This project is a simplified demonstration of how Monte Carlo testing is used in real-world auditing, simulation, and casino quality control.

 ---